Communities

 Lucus - This town was located in the northwest part of the county.
 It had a post office from 1908 to 1911.

-Mills - This town is at an elevation of 6115 feet (1864 meters) and nine miles north of Roy.
-It was named for Melvin W. Mills a local farmer and lawyer.
+Mills - This town is at an elevation of 6,115 feet (1,864 meters) and nine miles north of Roy.
+It was named for Melvin W. Mills, a local farmer and lawyer.
 He had a large fruit and vegetable farm along the Canadian River.
-In 1904 it flooded and wiped out the farm and him finacially.
+In 1904, it flooded and wiped out the farm and him financially.
 The post office ran from 1898 to 1901 and started again in 1908.

 Pita - A town once found in the county.
 It had a post office from 1912 to 1914.